 Rice (Oryza sativa L.) is a member of the Gramineae family of grasses.
 Nearly half of the world's population depends on it as a staple food, making it one of the most significant cereal crops in the world.
 With around 90% of the world's total production, the Asia Pacific Region leads the globe in rice production.
 Since over 75% of the world's supply is consumed by people in Asian nations, rice is essential to the region's food security.
 It is anticipated that as the world's population grows, so too will the demand for rice.

-The top goals of crop breeding programs is increasing crop production, and quality attributes are still another crucial factor.
+The top goals of crop breeding programs are increasing crop production, and quality attributes are still another crucial factor.
 The degree of genetic variability and diversity in the population largely determines the development of new, high-yielding, and superior rice varieties.
 Varieties should be developed using parents that are different from one another.
 There is a vast amount of variety in the germplasm (Zafer et al., 2020).

 Further, it is anticipated that area under floods will increase considerably as a consequence of rise in sea level caused by melting of polar ice caps.
 Hence, the lowland farmers have no other option better than rice, as it is semi aquatic and capable of surviving under submerged conditions as it is capable of overcoming oxygen limitation for a considerable period of time.
 Under submerged conditions rice manages to survive either by resistance (inherent metabolic adaptations) or by avoidance i.e., by elongation of stem to keep the leaves above water surface (Das et al.,2005).